Bill move out

 Multiple Pots of Money

 Life is rarely so clean cut.
-Each person comes to us almost always has needs that can't be met entirely by restrictive funds.
+Each person who comes to us almost always has needs that can't be met entirely by restrictive funds.
 SVdP first applies restrictive funding where possible, then turns to multiple other funds to pay for remaining expenses.

 Man putting his arm around a woman and child in the resource center